eduuh/blog/content/en/workshops/tmux/tmux.md

 {{</boxmd>}}

-#### Who should Read this post.
+#### Why you should Read this post.

-whether you're are a system administrator or a software developer who spends a good part of your time using the **terminal** and **commandline tools** and you aim to help you work faster.
+Whether you're are a system administrator or a software developer who spends a good part of your time using the **terminal** and **command line tools** and you aim to help you work faster.

 If you're a **software developer**, you'll see how to use tmux to build a development environment that cam make workng with multiple terminal sessions a breeze.
-And if you're comfortable using **VIM\* or **emacs\*\*, you'll see how tmux can accelarate your workflow even more
+And if you're comfortable using **VIM** or **Emacs**, you'll see how tmux can accelarate your workflow even more

-If you're a system administrator or a developer who spends some time working with remote servers, you'll be interested in how you can levarage tmux to create a persitent dashboard for managing or monitoring servers.
+If you're a system administrator or a developer who spends some time working with remote servers, you'll be interested in how you can levarage tmux to create a persitent dashboards and sessions for managing or monitoring servers.

 #### Requirements

-Tmux 2.1 and 2.2 introduced several backwords-incompatible changes that this editon addresses this edivtion also introduced some new options.And tmux is now more populat that it was, so there are more tools and tricks you can use to improve your workflow.
+Tmux 2.1 and 2.2 introduced several backwords-incompatible changes than introduced some new options.
+And tmux is now more popular that it was before bringing a few options to improve your worklow.

 - All example require **tmux 2.3 +**
 - Tmux is supported under **Microsoft's Windows subsystem for Linux.**
 - A computer that runs Mac OS X , Windows 10 with Bash support, or a flavor of Unix or Linux.
 - You should also have a good grasp of using command-line tools on a linux or unix system
-- While not required , experience with text editors such as **Vim** and **Emacs** might be helpful
+- While not required , experience with text editors such as **Vim** and **Emacs** might be helpful.
-  - tmux works much the same way, and it has some predefined keyboard shortcuts that you may find familiar of you use one of these text editors.
+  - Tmux works much the same way, and it has some predefined keyboard shortcuts that you may find familiar of you use one of these text editors.

 {{<boxmd>}}
-**Unfortunately tmux does not run under the reqular windows command prompt or Powershell, but it will run gread on a virtual machine, VPS, or Shared hosting envionment running Linux or FreeBsd.**
+**Unfortunately tmux does not run under the reqular windows command prompt or Powershell, but it will run great on a WSL , virtual machine, VPS, or Shared hosting envionment running Linux or FreeBsd.**
 {{</boxmd>}}

 ### Why Using tmux?